jeremiah-k/tx_to_mesh_plugin/README.md

 ## How It Works

 1. Matrix messages are intercepted by `handle_room_message()`
-2. Plugin checks if the message is for a configured channel using `is_channel_enabled()`
+2. Plugin checks if message is for a configured channel using `is_channel_enabled()`
-3. Plugin checks if the message starts with the configured prefix
+3. Plugin checks if message starts with configured prefix
 4. If matched, claims the message (returns `True`) to prevent other plugins from processing it
 5. Optionally strips the prefix based on configuration
 6. Forwards the message to Meshtastic using the rate-limited `send_message()` helper